SCHEDULE “A”

 1. DEFINITIONS

-1.3 “Anti-Spam Law” means any applicable federal, state, provincialand local laws, regulations and rules governing the sending of commercialelectronic messages.
+1.3 “Anti-Spam Law” means any applicable federal, state, provincial local laws, regulations and rules governing the sending of commercial electronic messages.

-1.4 “Client” shall mean the individual or organization who is boundby the terms this Agreement.
+1.4 “Client” shall mean the individual or organization who is bound by the terms of this Agreement.

 1.6 “Cloud Providers” has the meaning given in Section 7.2.